How to Burnout-Proof Your Work-Life Balance Plan

 You and your team need to identify the problems and work to develop solutions to manage your

 unique stressful situations.
-Burnout doesn't have to derail your work-life balance.
-It is
+Project management burnout doesn't have to derail your work-life balance.

 how much it plays a part in your life.